WordPoints/wordpoints/src/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.8.0 =
+* This is a feature release that adds a new shortcode to display a user's rank, lets you display the points of the author of the current post, and makes it possible to award a post author points when they get a comment on one of their posts.

 = 1.7.1 =
 * This is a security and bugfix release.
 It fixes an issue on the Ranks admin screen